sambrow/ctf-hosting-notes/README.md

   - When nobody is accessing your challenge Google will spin down all your instances to save money/resources.
   - If your challenge starts getting traffic, it will spin some back up.
   - If it gets a LOT of traffic, it will spin up even more instances.
 It has a default heuristic that is fine but you can teak it as you'll see later.
+  - I recommend, setting min to be >= 1 so that there is always at least one "alive" to avoid spin up delays.
   - If you have a web challenge where the timing of the request/response is important, you might consider setting min and max to the same value.
-  - We had a couple challenges like this and set min = max = 10.
-This ensures no users will see the delay caused by Cloud Run spinning up a new instance.
+This will cost more (but likely not much) but will avoid the latency of spinning up a new instance.
-- Ingress:
-  - Allow all traffic
-  - not sure when you'd use the other choices here
 - Authentication
   - Allow unauthenticated invocations
   - That's exactly what we want for a CTF challenge.

-At the bottom is a **Containers, Variables & Secrets, Connections, Security** section.
+At the bottom is a **Container, Networking, Security** section.
 Expand this.

 The default connection port is `8080` and you'll want to change it to be `8000` for this example.